manasamangipudi/Water-quality-monitoring-sensor/README.md

 In this project, we are trying to eztimate the quality and quantity of water flow using through a water body(domestic).
-In estimating the quality, we are
+In estimating the quality, we are using ph sensor to calculate the ph value of water and classify it as sofft water, hard water etc.
+We used a NodeMCU and mqtt protocol for its calculation.
+We are using nodemcu to calculate the value of sensor and uploading the data.
+We attached sensor to it, added esp8266 library to the Arduino IDE, also used adafruit mqtt library for retrieving data.
+We uploaded all the data to cloud specifically and seperately for each user.
+As ph sensor is not available, we tried to demonstrate the same using temperature sensor.We also demonstrated graphs for the data obtained in the cloud.
+Later, we tried to estimate the quantity of water flow using water flow sensor.
+There, we estimated the total volume of water flown using water flow sensor and arduino uno.
+Also, we added actuator for stopping the water flow after using a threshold amount using Arduino Uno.